kriogenia/sotoestevezdev/README.md

 # SotoEstevez.dev

-This project holds the code of my portfolio web: [[https:://www.sotoestevez.dev](https://www.sotoestevez.dev)]([https:://www.sotoestevez.dev](https://www.sotoestevez.dev)).
+This project holds the code of my portfolio web: [https:://www.sotoestevez.dev](https://www.sotoestevez.dev).

-Right now, the deployed page is unrelated to this repository as this is a new version to be deployed with all my new data and improved visuals.
+The content displayed in the web comes from different JSON files to allow an easy update without changes to the source code.

 ## TODOS
-* Portfolio
+The web is in a state I like enough but it will be improved in the future:
-  * Shotdown
+* Add projects to the portfolio
   * The Parting of Sarah
   * HTTP-Server
   * Ferrux